 8th Grade ELA/History/Enhancement

 Hello and welcome to 8th-grade ELA and History!
-My name is Jodie Housley and this is my 10th year teaching at the Tukes Valley campus.
+My name is Jodie Housley and this is my ninth year teaching at the Tukes Valley campus.
 My B.A. is in History and English from Washington State University and I earned my Master Degree in Teaching from WSU Vancouver.
-I am highly qualified in Middle-Level Humanities which included reading, writing and social studies.
+I am highly qualified in Middle-Level Humanities which included reading, writing and social studies, as well as Media and Library.
 I feel very blessed to teach at such an excellent school with amazing staff and families.

 I can be reached via email at email@example.com or you can leave me a voice mail at 360.885.6250.

 "Education is not the filling of a pail, but the lighting of a fire" ~ William Butler Yeats